 Activity n.
 1: European training seminar (4 February 2019)

-ACN will organize an European training seminar on the theme of Patient safety & Healthcare-associated infections (HAIs), opened to a selected number (at least 20) leader of patients’ association and advocacy group coming from 8 EU Member States plus an Extra EU Member State.
-The initiative could improve their knowledge about:
+ACN has organized a European training seminar on the theme of Patient safety & Healthcare-associated infections (HAIs), opened to a selected number of leaders of patients’ association and advocacy group coming from 12 EU Member States plus an Extra EU Member State.
+The initiative could improved their knowledge about:

 - An overall public and private engagement on the topic